 Social Innovation

-Social innovation is a process by which people and teams collaborate to design and create transformative solutions to systemic social and environmental challenges.
+Social innovation (SI) is a process by which people and teams collaborate to design and create transformative solutions to systemic social and environmental challenges.

 At the Taylor Center, we believe the skills and mindsets of social innovation are valuable for people from all backgrounds to learn and apply throughout their lives and work.
 We define changemakers broadly as “people who use their skills, expertise, gifts, and power in a way that creates positive social change,” recognizing that we all have a role to play in shaping a more just and equitable world.
 Our scholars embrace a full spectrum of social innovation models that draw from many different theoretical and practical traditions (Murphy, Schoop, Faughnan, and Flattley, 2021).
 We welcome diverse values and approaches to changemaking that can contribute to transformative systems change.